StevenThomi/eee3097s_project/README.md

 ## Electrical and Computer Engineering Practical Design and Implementation

 ## Aim:
-Using a small single-board computer, develop an IoT application to generate a temperature and humidity mapping of a wide geometrical location.
+Using a small single-board computer, develop an IoT application to generate a temperature and humidity mapping of a wide geographical location.

 ## Use Case:
 The temperature and humidity mapping can be used in the following areas: